sensible-hq/sensible-docs/readme-sync/v0/welcome/300 - concepts.md

 ---
 title: "Concepts"
-hidden: true
+hidden: false
 ---

-SenseML is a query language powered by ML and other techniques that lets you extract structured data from PDF documents.
+SenseML is a query language that lets you extract structured data from PDF documents.

 SenseML concepts
 ====